 GO

-In the above example, we are using the OBJECT_DEFINITION() function with a SELECT statement.
-Moreover, to get the object id, we are using the OBJECT_ID function.
+The above example uses the OBJECT_DEFINITION() function with a SELECT statement.
+Moreover, to get the object ID, we use the OBJECT_ID function.
 And in the OBJECT_ID function, we have specified the required view name.
 In the end, we will get an output similar to this.

 Method-3: sys.sql_modules

-IIn SQL Server, sys.sql_modules is a system catalog view that provides all module definitions in the existing database.
-And we can smoothly get the definition of a view using the object id.
+In SQL Server, sys.sql_modules is a system catalog view that provides all module definitions in the existing database.
+We can smoothly get the definition of a view using the object ID.
 Here is the syntax of using the sys.sql_modules in SQL Server.

 USE database